Unipotent Factorization of Vector Bundle Automorphisms: Proofs of the main theorems

-inner product (or Hermitian form, respectively) such that the $L_i$'s are mutually orthogonal.
+If in addition $V$ admits a splitting $\mathcal L=\{L_1,...,L_k\}$ into line bundles, we may choose the inner product (or Hermitian form, respectively) such that the $L_i$'s are mutually orthogonal.
 We may also achieve that each $\psi_j$ sends each $L_i$ to the line generated by the $i$'th standard basis vector in $\mathbb R^n$ ($\mathbb C^n$, respectively).
-Then the transition maps $\psi_{ij}(x)$ are diagonal matrices whose entries in the real case take values in $\{-1,1\}$, and in the complex case $\{z\in\mathbb C:|z|=1\}$.
+Then the transition maps $\psi_{ij}(x)$ are diagonal matrices whose entries in the real case take values in $\{-1,1\}$, and in the complex case in $\{z\in\mathbb C:|z|=1\}$.
 This will be used in the proof of Theorem~\ref{thm:2}.\